The National Museum of

 Education and Outreach:

 Volunteers needed to assist in efforts to increase Museum attendance, school group tours and public recognition.
 Training will be provided.
 Useful experience: Marketing, education and development techniques.
-For further information on this program, please contact Mary Westley at email@example.com.
+For further information on this program, please contact Mike Rugel at firstname.lastname@example.org.